JesperKap/Project_Current/README.md

 Iteration 2
   - 'Delayed animations'

+  Several programs were created for a user test to investigate the role of timing of a visualization to the response time of participants to an accelerating vehicle.
+In the baseline run, no visualization is shown.
+In the other runs, a visualization is shown a certain amount of time before the actual acceleration takes place.

+    - 'Baseline_run.ino'

+    No visualization is shown.

+    - 'Run_0.ino'

+    The visualization is shown at the same time as when the vehicle starts to accelerate.

+    - 'Run_1.ino'

+    The visualization is shown one second before the vehicle starts to accelerate.

+    - 'Run_2.ino'

+    The visualization is shown two seconds before the vehicle starts to accelerate.

+    - 'Run_3.ino'

+    The visualization is shown three seconds before the vehicle starts to accelerate.

+    - 'Run_4.ino'

+    The visualization is shown four seconds before the vehicle starts to accelerate.

   - 'Realtime_animations'

   Several programs were created for a user test that allows the prototype to respond to changes in acceleration.
 They read and store acceleration values and their timestamps.
 Acceleration values between -0.15 g and 0.15 g are mapped to a certain range of frames of the animation.
 The wider the range, the more sensitive the visualization is to changes in acceleration.